NSA/CSS Approved Paper Shredders

 When is a shredder NSA or DOD approved?

-The National Security Agency has divided government data into various security levels, ranging from 1 to security level 6, depending on the snippet size.
 Many government agencies fall into security level 3 and deal with Personally Identifiable Information (PII) and Controlled Unclassified Information (CUI).
 Government institutions that work with Classified Information (CI) fall into the highest security level 6.
 A DOD compliant paper shredder is always security level 6.

 - Security Level 3, Minimal DIN P-4